 Who should attend?

 These four courses will enhance skills of technical competence and practical applications.
-A Penn State certificate is awarded on successful completion of the four required courses taken in sequential order.
+A Penn State non-credit certificate is awarded upon successful completion of the four required courses taken in sequential order.

 The first course in the project management certificate program addresses the role of the project manager; organizational structures; the project life cycle; the project office; leadership; project selection criteria; the project planning process, objectives, scope, benefits, and strategies; as well as project planning, constraints, assumptions, exclusions, milestones, communications, and closeout criteria.

 PJMGT 5001 — Project Scheduling and Integration

 This dynamic, hands-on course can provide students with the knowledge and ability to take a project plan and develop a schedule of the work needed to deliver the project objectives.
 The students can learn about developing a work breakdown structure, developing tasks, networking these tasks together, and analyzing the resulting schedule.

 The third course in the Project Management Certificate program focuses on selection criteria, procurement, cost estimating, and control mechanisms.

 PJMGT 5003 — Project Risk and Change Management

 The final course in the Project Management Certificate program addresses risk and change management; team responsibilities; conflicts; quality; ethics; and closeout.

 Project Management Professional Certification (PMP®)